stackweaver/tree/README.md

-# Full-Stack Web Development Outline
+# Full-Stack Web Development Tree

-Below is an ever-evolving nested structure of all aspects of web development.
-It is always a WIP so as to account for the constant change.
-For brevity, many technology lists are limited to the most popular and reputable.
+Below is an ever-evolving tree of all aspects of web development.
+For brevity, many technology lists are limited to the most popular and highly regarded.
+This will be followed up with other data formats.

 The links are safe to click and lead to official resources where possible.

 **Why?**

+There are many disparate sources to help developers navigate through web development.
+This aims to centralise a useful and comprehensive structure.
+Below is only an example before it is converted into different data formats for ease of parsing.

-It is being built and integrated into an educational platform for full-stack development called Stackweaver.
-It is ever-evolving because it will be used and developed internally as the platform is built and grown.
-It will come to inform the structure of many features on the platform, including the full-stack curriculum, community structure, web docs (similar to MDN).
+Internally, it is being built and integrated into an educational platform for full-stack development called Stackweaver.
+It is ever-evolving because it will be used and developed as the platform is built and grown.
+It can also [evolve through PRs](https://github.com/stackweaver/developer-docs/pulls) :) It will come to inform the structure of many features including the full-stack curriculum, web docs (like MDN) and community structure.

 If you want to get involved feel free to leave feedback here or: [Discord Server](https://discord.gg/nSAveSC), [Subreddit](https://www.reddit.com/r/Stackweaver), [Twitter](https://twitter.com/stackweaver), [Facebook](https://www.facebook.com/stackweaver).

+The hope is that others also find this useful!

 Thanks!
 Damien.